 AdviceSheet is a 360-feedback software provider.
-360-feedback reviews on their own are not a cure for anything, but they are part of a suite of tools you can use at any stage of a team’s development that will lead to your team performing better.
+360-degree feedback on its own is not a cure for anything, but it is part of a suite of tools you can use at any stage of a team’s development that will lead to your team performing better.

 The role of a manager can be challenging.
 Managing a team of people isn’t just about delegating tasks, it involves motivating your team and keeping them working well together as efficiently as possible.

 If you are a good manager you’ll help your team members to thrive individually and as a group.
 That’s not always easy.
 Your team consists of diverse individuals with differing strengths, weaknesses, ideas and communication styles.
 It’s inevitable that they’ll squabble and argue from time to time.